Search Guides - 9 min read

 MRCGP SCA Cases: How to Practise Cases for the Exam

-A practical guide to MRCGP SCA cases: how GP trainees should choose practice cases, cover common domains, review feedback, and avoid memorising scripts.
+A source-checked guide to MRCGP SCA cases: how GP trainees can choose practice cases, cover marking domains, review feedback, and avoid memorising scripts.

 Practise by domain, not just by diagnosis